ttompk/als/readme.md

 - climbing stairs
 - respiratory

+These data where collected over several time points.
+To use them in the model I determined an anchor-onset linear model for each subject.
+I used the slope of this line in the model.
+I also fit the data with a 2nd-degree polynomial, as there appeared to be curvature in the data.
+Using the first and second derivatives as features in the model did not improve the model perfomance.

 ### Diease Onset Location

 ALS can affect different neuron groups at the onset of disease.
-Generally, the location of neuronal involvment includes the include either the which includes the distal limbs
+Generally, the location of neuronal involvement is mapped to neuron clusters in either the bulbar or spinal regions.
+Bulbar neurons are located in the head region and control such movements as speech and swallowing.
+The spinal region nerons control the distal limbs.
+There was evidence in the literature that bulbar involvelment at onset was associated with worsening disease.
+Indeed there was some signal suggesting this but its impact in predicting survival in the model presented here was negligible.

+The location data in the original dataset was messy.
+Most text strings contained paraphrased, abbreviated, or misspelled words.
+After cleaning the values were once-hot encoded into several categories.

 ### Death

+Death, the target variable, was present for only those subjects whom died during a clinical trial.